-If seeking to make changes to a specific site or sites, please provide the address or identify the area in June 2022.
+The proposed area catchment of six stories high across the city is way too far reaching.
+We live in Merivale and this would radically alter the feel and aesthetics of this community detrimentally.
+We purchased our property in June 2022.
 This is a 1926 year old bungalow.
 The street has many other old bungalows as do other streets that are situated in close proximity to the Merivale shopping precinct.
 Allowance for developers to build six story high buildings on our street or in the area would completely destroy the aesthetic of this community which is currently a positive for the city.
 As well as the aesthetic, the actual physical reality would be a significant reduction in light and sun in many properties.
 Psychologically, this would definitely have a negative impact on peoples mental wellbeing.